Xbox Game Pass: Everything you need to know

 (Image credit: Xbox)

 Xbox Game Pass comes in three variations.
-The first is the new Xbox Game Pass Core tier, which replaces Xbox Live Gold.
+The first is Xbox Game Pass Core, which replaces Xbox Live Gold.
 This tier costs $9.99 (£7.99) a month and is available on Xbox One and Xbox Series X and Series S, and gives you access to over 25 first and third-party games.

 Xbox Game Pass for PC costs $9.99 a month and gives you access to more than 100 PC games.
 One thing to note is the Xbox Game Pass app on PC isn't the best and can run into a few problems, but Microsoft is working on improving it

 Xbox Game Pass Ultimate is the best bargain.
-At $16.99 a month, it gives you access to Xbox and PC games, as well as cloud streaming and save syncing between all three platforms.
+At $16.99 a month, you get access to Xbox and PC games, as well as cloud streaming and save syncing between all three platforms.

-The Ultimate tier also has EA Play membership, which allows access to EA’s online game subscription service and its games on Game Pass for Xbox and PC.
+The Ultimate tier also has EA Play membership, which grants access to EA’s online game subscription service and its games on Game Pass for Xbox and PC.

 Xbox Game Pass deals